slaninas/tostr/README.md

 ```
 Now the bot should be running and waiting for mentions.
 Just reply to its message to interact, see [Commands](#Commands).
 It relays only new tweets that were posted after you launched it.

-## Commands
-- `add twitter_username`: Adds new account and returns pubkey.
-If account is already added, returns existing pubkey.
-- `random`: Returns pubkey for a random account the bot follows.
-- `list`: Shows list of all followed accounts.
-- `relays`: Responds with list of relays the bot is currently connected to.

 ## Tor
 In case `--tor` is used connections to both relay and Twitter *should* be going through tor.
 But if you need full anonymity please **check yourself there are no leaks**.